 About Work2BeWell

-Work2BeWell (W2BW) is a mental health and wellness program focused on providing mental health resources and education for teens, parents, and educators.
-Our goal is to promote teen wellness across the country, and work to normalize the conversation about mental health and reduce the stigma that surrounds it.
+Work2BeWell is a teen-led mental health and wellness program focused on providing mental health resources for teens, educators, and communities.
+Our goal is to promote wellness across the country, working to normalize the conversation about mental health and reduce the stigma through education.

 Our Vision